-(Note: The version of MemberMouse (v2.3.0) is over the standard 2MB plugin size, so this needs to be adjusted.
+(Note: Versions of MemberMouse (v2.3.0+) are over the standard 2MB plugin size, so oftentimes, the server needs to be adjusted to allow for larger file uploads.
 If you find you are not able to adjust your upload_max_filesize on your side using the plugin mentioned above, you will need to work with your hosting provider to get this adjusted to 3MB or higher.)

-- Download this version of the MemberMouse plugin, which includes these libraries, and save it in a location on your computer that you can find later.
+- Now your server should allow for larger uploads.
+Next, download this version of the MemberMouse plugin and save it in a location on your computer that you can find later.

 Log into your WordPress site and go to the Plugins page.